Jayan2003/mkdocs-rag-assistant/README.md

 # 📘 MkDocs RAG Assistant

-A **Retrieval-Augmented Generation (RAG)** system designed to answer questions from the official **MkDocs documentation**, using semantic search + LLMs.
+A **Retrieval-Augmented Generation (RAG)** system that answers questions from the official **MkDocs documentation** using semantic search + LLMs.

-This project automatically ingests MkDocs docs, chunks them, embeds text + images, stores embeddings in ChromaDB, and serves a Streamlit UI to answer questions with accurate grounded context.
+The system ingests MkDocs docs, splits them into semantic chunks, embeds **text + images**, stores everything inside ChromaDB, and uses a Streamlit UI for interactive querying.

 ---